Crystal frameworks, symmetry and affinely periodic flexes: Introduction

-We note two recent interesting articles on periodic frameworks which also examine affinely periodic flexibility and rigidity and which provide further examples.
+A number of recent articles also consider affinely periodic flexes and rigidity.
 Ross, Schulze and Whiteley \cite{ros-sch-whi} consider Borcea-Streinu style rigidity matrices and orbit rigidity matrices to obtain a counting predictor for infinitesimal motion in the presence of space symmetries of separable type.
-Using this they derive the many counting conditions in two and three dimensions, arising from the type of separable space group in combination with the type of affine distortion space $\E$.
-We indicate how the orbit matrix approach of \cite{ros-sch-whi} appears in our formalism.

-In a more combinatorial vein Malestein and Theran \cite{mal-the} consider a detailed combinatorial rigidity theory for periodic frameworks which are as generic as can be modulo translational peridicity.
-In particular they obtain combinatorial characterisations of periodic affine infinitesimal rigidity and isostaticity for such generic periodic frameworks in $\bR^2$.
+(See also Corollary \ref{c:IneqPredictor} below.)
+Using this they derive the many counting conditions in two and three dimensions which arise from the type of the separable space group in combination with the type of the affine axial velocity space $\E$.
+In a more combinatorial vein Borcea and Streinu \cite{bor-str-2} and Malestein and Theran \cite{mal-the} consider a detailed combinatorial rigidity theory for periodic frameworks.
+In particular they obtain combinatorial characterisations of periodic affine infinitesimal rigidity and isostaticity for generic periodic frameworks in $\bR^2$.

 The author is grateful for discussions with Ciprian Borcea, Tony Nixon and John Owen.